Click on a topic to view help articles on that subject.

 |What states recognize same-sex marriage?|

+All of them.
 On June 24, 2011, New York became the sixth and most populous state legalizing same-sex marriage, joining Connecticut, Iowa, Massachusetts, New Hampshire, and Vermont, as well as the District of Columbia.
-Other states offer a civil union or domestic partnership, or have a patchwork of case-law or other statutory laws granting some but not all benefits to same-sex couples.
-While civil unions and domestic partnerships offer some benefits in that particular state, that status does not rise to the level of “marriage”.
-It is also important to note the distinction between “performing” and “recognizing” same-sex marriage.
-Under the Defense of Marriage Act (“DOMA”), some states are refusing to recognize same-sex marriages performed in the seven jurisdictions noted.
-In other states, there is no legislative guidance and whether such marriages are “recognized” is addressed on a case-by-case basis in the various contexts it arises, such as custody disputes, divorce proceedings, and the probate and administration of estates and estate litigation.
+Prior to that time, other states had offered a civil union or domestic partnership, or had a patchwork of case-law or other statutory laws granting some but not all benefits to same-sex couples.
+While civil unions and domestic partnerships offered some benefits in those states, it did not rise to the level of “marriage”.
+At that point in time, there was a wild inconsistency among the states, throwing the state of the situation into chaos, particularly because of the Defense of Marriage Act (“DOMA”), enacted during the Clinton administration, which effectively amended the “full faith and credit” clause of the U.S. Constitution, requiring that each state recognize the validity of another’s state’s laws.

 |My partner just passed away, and I'm concerned about our joint assets and about the assets he left to me in their will.
 What should I do?|